artgoldberg/leaf-docs/docs/installation/installation_steps/9_saml2.md

     </InProcess>
     ```
 === "ADFS"
-    Shibboleth Service Provider 3 can be configured to work with ADFS.
+    Shibboleth Service Provider 3 can be configured to work with an ADFS Identity Provider (IdP).
 However, it requires a couple extensions bundled with the installation.
 The extensions are loaded into the `OutOfProcess` and `InProcess` elements via the `Extensions` element.
 A prototypical ADFS configuration looks like:
     ```xml
     <OutOfProcess tranLogFormat="%u|%s|%IDP|%i|%ac|%t|%attr|%n|%b|%E|%S|%SS|%L|%UA|%a">
         <Extensions>